 For those that wish to consolidate debt on their own, there are a number of methods to choose from to reduce balances to zero.

 Snowball method vs. avalanche method

 There are two suggested ways to attack credit card debt on your own: the snowball method and the avalanche method.
 If you have tracked your credit card balances, minimum payments, and APR, either method is simple to understand:

-With either method, when you have fully paid off either the card with the largest balance or the card with the highest APR, you reserve that same monthly payment and direct it at the next credit card in line.
+With either method, when you have fully paid off either the card with the smallest balance or the card with the highest APR, you reserve that same monthly payment and direct it at the next credit card in line.

-Advantages of DIY debt consolidation
+Pros of DIY debt consolidation

 - Either the avalanche or snowball method allows you to use your budgeted funds to attack your credit card debt.

 - DIY debt consolidation does not require additional commitments to new lines of credit or loans.